documentcloud/documentcloud/app/views/help/publishing.markdown

 # Publishing Documents, Notes, and Document Sets

-There are a few ways to publish data from DocumentCloud on your website.
-You can publish a document by using either a standalone viewer or embedding the document directly onto a page.
-Additionally, notes from your documents can be embedded directly onto a page.
-You can also embed an entire set of documents that can be searched through by your readers.
+Ready to share make your documents public?
+Publish individual documents, embed a whole set of documents for your readers to browse, or embed a single note from any one document.
+Before you publish a note, document or document set, you'll want to make sure that the document or documents are public.
+Make a document public by editing the "Access Level" (from the "Edit" menu) or by setting a publication date (from the "Publish" menu).

-# Publishing Documents on your Website
+# Publishing Individual Documents

-To publish a document from DocumentCloud on your website, you can either download a standalone copy of the viewer, or copy and paste a simple embed code for that document.
+To publish any document from DocumentCloud, either download a standalone copy of the viewer, or generate, copy, and paste a simple embed code for that document.
+We strongly encourage you to embed code that links back to DocumentCloud for most documents.
 The instructions that follow assume some basic familiarity with HTML, but we've tried to keep the embedding process as simple as possible.

-For live examples, we're keeping a list of some of our [favorite embedded documents][].
-If you've done some great reporting that isn't there yet, [let us know][] about it.
+We maintain a list of some of our [favorite embedded documents][] as examples of how newsrooms might embed documents.

 ## Step 1: <span id="choose_size">Review your Metadata</span>